 Dawn dish soap makes a surprisingly great facial cleanser for oily skin.
 A drop or two combined with warm water will do the trick.

-Cover greasy footprints on shower floors with a coating of Dawn soap; let sit overnight.
+Cover grimy footprints and other gunk on shower floors with Dawn soap; let sit overnight.
 Scrub away the gunk in the morning with a stiff brush.